 By Ed Staskus

-The first language Edvardas Staskevicius spoke was Lithuanian and until he started meeting Canadian children it was the only language he spoke.
+The first language Eddie Staskevicius spoke was Lithuanian and until he started meeting Canadian children it was the only language he spoke.
 All his first friends in Sudbury, Ontario, were other small change in the same boat, visiting his parents with their parents.
 When spring broke early his second year of life, he started meeting other youngsters, boys and girls on the block of nine houses on their dead-end street.

 They all spoke English and many of them spoke French.
 They stuck to English on the street, which was how he picked up enough of it to get by.
-French was for talking about cooking fashion politics and popular culture.
+French was for talking about cooking fashion and popular culture.

 His close friend and arch-enemy Regina Bagdonaite, who he called Lele, lived a block away.
 Eddie and Lele played together, burning up the pavement, except for those times that she spied him dragging his red fleece blanket behind him.
 When she tried to take it away and he resisted, starting a tug of war, she resorted to biting him on the arm.
 It was then the squabbling and pushing started in earnest.